xsc/stateful/README.md

          '[clojure.test.check.generators :as gen])
 ```

-You can access the state using `stateful/state` or `stateful/value` and
-manipulate it using e.g. `stateful/return` and its variants:
+You can manipulate the state using e.g. `stateful/return` and its variants:

 ```clojure
 (def ascending-integers